akshatj21/Task-Management-Project/README.md

 # Task-Management-Project
+<li>In this project I would be using Bootstrap Library for CSS and Js plugins
-A project to deepen the understanding of DOM manipulation
+<li>A project to deepen the understanding of DOM manipulation